Navigating the Rules of Origin and the UK-EU Trade Agreement – do we need to revisit this agreement in light of new negotiated FTAs?

-A major flaw in the way that goods can move between the EU and UK has been identified and is causing disruption to supply chains in both territories.
-This issue is being colloquially entitled the ‘Distribution hub issue’ and the ‘Percy Pig * M&S problem’.
+The way that goods can move between the EU and UK has become the ‘stuff of nightmares’ and of legend but retains its ability to cause disruption to supply chains in both territories.
+The new rules make traders consider using customs special procedures and think innovatively about their supply chains.
+This issue is colloquially entitled the ‘Distribution hub issue’.

-In short, under the Trade Cooperation Agreement (TCA), items of full EU origin – manufactured and originating in the EU – which are then imported and cleared into the UK can claim the zero-tariff preference.
+For example, under the Trade Cooperation Agreement (TCA), items of full EU origin – manufactured and originating in the EU – which are then imported and cleared into the UK can claim the zero-tariff Preference.
+Vice versa, UK goods originating or manufactured in the UK can also claim Preference when imported into the EU.

-However, if the same goods (unprocessed and hence not changing their originating status to UK origin) are subsequently re-exported back to the EU (including the Republic of Ireland) then the zero tariff cannot be claimed on this UK-to-EU movement.
-Therefore, they will be charged with duty on entry back into the EU.
+However, if the same goods which are ‘unprocessed’ or regarded as having undergone ‘insufficient transformation’ and hence not changing their originating status and are subsequently re-exported back or onwards to the UK/EU, then the zero tariff cannot be claimed on this UK-to-EU movement (and conversely on any EU-to-UK movement).

-However, in the short term the preference on the re -export cannot be claimed.
+However, in the short term if the EU-UK Preference on the re-export of goods cannot be claimed.

 Businesses have a couple of potential options:

-- Inform their EU customers and build in the additional duty costs in their selling price.
+- Inform their customers and build in the additional duty costs in their selling price.

-- If goods are in the same condition when entering the UK hub as when leaving, use Returned Goods Relief.
+- If goods are in the same condition when entering the ‘hub’ as when leaving, use Returned Goods Relief.
+Although in the longer term both the EU and UK have signalled that using RGR should not be used as part of an ‘ongoing commercial business model’.

-- If there is minimal processing that is insufficient to grant UK origin (such insufficient processing includes packaging, cosmetic changes, etc.) or the processing does not change the first four tariff code digits, then the client should use Inward Processing.
+- If there is minimal processing that is insufficient to grant ‘Origin’ (such insufficient processing includes packaging, cosmetic changes, etc.) or the processing does not change the first four tariff code digits, then the client should consider using Inward Processing.

 - Use Transit or an approved Customs Warehouse (Bond) to hold goods before returning /export.

-- Bypass the UK and make intra community movements.
+- Bypass the UK and make intra community movements from the EU especially to the Republic of Ireland and Northern Ireland.

-The issue is with the EU/UK Joint Committee and Border Strategy Team at HMRC.
-However, until (or if) the TCA easement is granted this is a major issue for clients using the UK as a distribution hub on EU products imported to be subsequently re-exported back to the EU with no origin change.
+However, until (or if) the TCA easement is granted or amended, this remains a major issue for clients using the UK or EU as a distribution hub for their products that are imported only to be subsequently exported onwards or back to the original jurisdiction with no origin change.

 Would you like to know more?